 Our primary focus is to proactively aid efforts keeping Aquatic Invasive Species out of Lotus Lake while educating the community.
 Anyone who shares an interest in working with our local community or enjoys the Lotus Lake resources are welcome to join.

-Join us for the 3rd Annual LLCA 4th of July Lotus Lake Boat Parade
+3rd Annual LLCA 4th of July Lotus Lake Boat Parade

 As a recap from 2017, our theme was "Patriotic Minnesota" - showing us all what celebrating the 4th in Minnesota is all about.
 A hard job for the judges as participants were narrowed down to five finalists for the "Golden Oar".